-19. "Recovery and recovery support" means nonclinical services that assist individuals and families to recover from alcohol or drug problems.
-They include social support, linkage to and coordination among allied service providers, including but not limited to transportation to and from treatment or employment, employment services and job training, case management and individual services coordination, life skills education, relapse prevention, housing assistance, child care, and substance abuse education;

-20. "Assisted outpatient" means a person who:

-- a. is either currently under the care of a facility certified by the Department of Mental Health and Substance Abuse Services as a Community Mental Health Center, or is being discharged from the custody of the Oklahoma Department of Corrections, or is being discharged from a residential placement by the Office of Juvenile Affairs, - b. is suffering from a mental illness, - c. is unlikely to survive safely in the community without supervision, based on a clinical determination,
+- 19. "Recovery and recovery support" means nonclinical services that assist individuals and families to recover from alcohol or drug problems.
+They include social support, linkage to and coordination among allied service providers, including but not limited to transportation to and from treatment or employment, employment services and job training, case management and individual services coordination, life skills education, relapse prevention, housing assistance, child care, and substance abuse education; - 20.
+"Assisted outpatient" means a person who: - a. is either currently under the care of a facility certified by the Department of Mental Health and Substance Abuse Services as a Community Mental Health Center, or is being discharged from the custody of the Oklahoma Department of Corrections, or is being discharged from a residential placement by the Office of Juvenile Affairs,

-- d. has a history of lack of compliance with treatment for mental illness that has: - (1) prior to the filing of a petition, at least twice within the last thirty-six (36) months been a significant factor in necessitating hospitalization or treatment in a hospital or residential facility, including admission to a community-based structured crisis center as certified by the Oklahoma Department of Mental Health and Substance Abuse Services, or receipt of services in a forensic or other mental health unit of a correctional facility, or a specialized treatment plan for treatment of mental illness in a secure juvenile facility or placement in a specialized residential program for juveniles, or - (2) prior to the filing of the petition, resulted in one or more acts of serious violent behavior toward self or others or threats of, or attempts at, serious physical harm to self or others within the last twenty-four (24) months, - e. is, as a result of his or her mental illness, unlikely to voluntarily participate in outpatient treatment that would enable him or her to live safely in the community, - f. in view of his or her treatment history and current behavior, is in need of assisted outpatient treatment in order to prevent a relapse or deterioration which would be likely to result in serious harm to the person or persons as defined in this section, and - g. is likely to benefit from assisted outpatient treatment; and
+- b. is suffering from a mental illness, - c. is unlikely to survive safely in the community without supervision, based on a clinical determination, - d. has a history of lack of compliance with treatment for mental illness that has: - (1) prior to the filing of a petition, at least twice within the last thirty-six (36) months been a significant factor in necessitating hospitalization or treatment in a hospital or residential facility, or receipt of services in a forensic or other mental health unit of a correctional facility, or a specialized treatment plan for treatment of mental illness in a secure juvenile facility or placement in a specialized residential program for juveniles, or - (2) prior to the filing of the petition, resulted in one or more acts of serious violent behavior toward self or others or threats of, or attempts at, serious physical harm to self or others within the last twenty-four (24) months, - e. is, as a result of his or her mental illness, unlikely to voluntarily participate in outpatient treatment that would enable him or her to live safely in the community,

-21. "Assisted outpatient treatment" means outpatient services which have been ordered by the court pursuant to a treatment plan approved by the court to treat an assisted outpatient's mental illness and to assist the person in living and functioning in the community, or to attempt to prevent a relapse or deterioration that may reasonably be predicted to result in suicide or the need for hospitalization.
-SECTION 30.
+- f. in view of his or her treatment history and current behavior, is in need of assisted outpatient treatment in order to prevent a relapse or deterioration which would be likely to result in serious harm to the person or persons as defined in this section, and - g. is likely to benefit from assisted outpatient treatment; and - 21.
+"Assisted outpatient treatment" means outpatient services which have been ordered by the court pursuant to a treatment plan approved by the court to treat an assisted outpatient's mental illness and to assist the person in living and functioning in the community, or to attempt to prevent a relapse or deterioration that may reasonably be predicted to result in suicide or the need for hospitalization. - SECTION 30.
 AMENDATORY 43A O.S.
-2011, Section 10-103, as last amended by Section 1 of Enrolled Senate Bill No. 201 of the 1st Session of the 57th Oklahoma Legislature, is amended to read as follows:

-Section 10-103.
-A. When used in the Protective Services for Vulnerable Adults Act:

-1. "Protective services" means services which are necessary to aid a vulnerable adult in meeting the essential requirements for mental or physical health and safety that the vulnerable adult is unable to provide or obtain without assistance.
-The term "protective services" includes but is not limited to services provided to or obtained for such person in order to prevent or remedy the abuse, neglect, or exploitation of such person;
+2011, Section 10-103, as amended by Section 1, Chapter 39, O.S.L.
+2016 (43A O.S.
+Supp.
+2018, Section 10-103), is amended to read as follows: - Section 10-103.
+A. When used in the Protective Services for Vulnerable Adults Act: - 1.
+"Protective services" means services which are necessary to aid a vulnerable adult in meeting the essential requirements for mental or physical health and safety that the vulnerable adult is unable to provide or obtain without assistance.
+The term provided to or obtained for such person in order to prevent or remedy the abuse, neglect, or exploitation of such person;